mmacrory-tw/-commercial-trading-java-techtestmaster/README.md

 duplicate is detected we shouldn't waste time sorting chars again
 - Further testing including consideration for case sensitivity and invalid string inputs in files
-- Output resulting algorithm to one or many files, depending on the intention of the script
+- Output resulting anagrams to one or many files, depending on the intention of the script
 - Additionally, if I had more time I would have made use of Spring's dependency injection functionality rather than declaring new instances